VISION OF THE STRONGHOLD SOCIETY

 Our vision is to create a future where youth of Native communities and non-Native communities will live a successful, healthy way of life, both mentally and physically, to become the leaders of tomorrow.

-• To promote healthy way of life outlooks for youth of all races through skate competitions, media campaigns and community outreach work.
+• To promote healthy way of life outlooks for youth of all races through skateboarding and athletic activities or events.

 • To create and sustain skateparks in Native American communities through resources collected and/or developed by Stronghold Society.

-• To develop ongoing projects to empower our youth to live life.
+• To develop ongoing programs and media campaigns to empower our youth to live life.

 The stronghold is a place where a community regroups, a place to stand your ground and together face all of life’s challenges… to ride out the coming storm.
 Lakota’s have a word, “SKAN”, interpreted as something that moves.
 Spiritual vitality, the force of life itself, is something each of us and all of life possess within.
 It is believed the black birds fly to warn of the approaching storm, of hard times to come, but it is not to create unease.
 It is to build compassion, togetherness and hope amongst the people, for once the storm passes, we get renewal.
 This is our Stronghold Society call to action.